 Description of the collection

 The Library actively purchases new materials from China, Hong Kong and Taiwan and has been steadily building its digital collections on China.
-These include the Chinese e-book service Apabi数字资源平台, a full set of the China Academic Journals database, the China Core Newspapers database, and Duxiu.
+These include Apabi eBooks, CNKI eBooks, iRead eBooks, series G (Politics/Military Affairs/Law), H (Education and social Sciences) and J (Economics and Management) of the China Academic Journals database.

 A further strength of the Chinese collections are a number of scholarly research collections within the Chinese collection.
 They include the libraries of Walter Percival Yetts on Chinese archaeology and fine arts, of Fang Zhaoying on modern Chinese history, of the London Missionary Society, of Walter Simon on Chinese language and literature, and the Australian Buddhist Library, donated by Eric Liao.